chieapp/chieapp.github.io/content/homepage/index.md

-Chie is an extensible desktop app for large language models like ChatGPT and New Bing.
+Chie is an extensible desktop app for large language models like ChatGPT and Bing Chat.
 It works on macOS, Linux and Windows, and uses native UI on each platform.

 <style>